bjin01/smlm-tools/README.md

 # Features
 - Add packages to channels based on a YAML configuration file.
 - List packages in a specific channel.
 Use this feature to find details about packages in a channel, such as version, release, architecture, but also verify if a package is already in the channel.
+- if a package is already in the target channel, it will not be added again.
+- If a package is not found in the source channel, it will be logged, and the process will continue with the next package.
+- same package can be added to multiple target channels.
+- same package with different versions can be added to the same target channel, a new package definition in yaml is required for each version.

 # Installation
 To install the tool, clone the repository and run: